nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## Key definitions
 [Back to top](#table-of-contents)

 This section aims to define some terms that pop up throughout the user guide.
-These terms are used often, so it would be good to take note of them before continuing.
+These terms are used often, so do take note of them before continuing!

 ### Command-specific terms
 1. **Command**: An instruction that you can type into the [command input box](#1-command-input-and-output-boxes) to do